HIllya51/LunaTranslator/docs/en/alltoolbuttons.md

     The actual meaning is to read text once from the clipboard regardless of the current default text input source and pass it on to the subsequent translation/tts/... process

     Right clicking the button will append the read text to the current text.
-1. #### <i class="fa fa-heart"></i> <i class="fa fa-icon fa-rotate-right"></i> Favorites
-    Able to create a small favorites folder for each game.
-It includes automatically query metadata for game-related pages such as vndb/bangumi/dlsite/, and you can also manually add some web pages associated with the game (such as game strategy pages) for easy viewing.
-It saves the trouble of creating and managing bookmarks in a browser.

-    Right clicking the button will bring up a menu listing the favorite web pages, while left clicking the button will bring up a window allowing editing of the favorite content.

 1. #### <i class="fa fa-futbol"></i> <i class="fa fa-icon fa-rotate-right"></i> Game Settings
     When using HOOK mode to connect to a game, or using OCR mode to bind a game window, you can directly open the current game's settings window through this button
 1. #### <i class="fa fa-mouse-pointer"></i> <i class="btnstatus2 fa fa-mouse-pointer"></i> Mouse Through Window